 How will GitHub be used for the Team project?

-GitHub will be used for code inspiration and coding assistance.
+GitHub will be used for coding inspiration and assistance.
+GitHub will also be great for keeping all project files saved and organized.
+It also allowed us to both work on the project without interference and allowed the ability to access the files at any point.

 What are the rules around commits and branches?

-Always issue a pull request for code changes unless working together at the time, then use commits.
-Make branches only when necessary, and make sure they are organized.
+We will always issue a pull request for code changes unless working together at the time, then use commits.
+We will make branches only when necessary, and make sure they are organized.
+It is also important that we keep all members updated on any changed made to the repository.

 What is expected of commit messages, and how will this be enforced (if it is)?